brandonbothell/popyt/docusaurus/docs/api/classes/Library_Exports.VideoCategory.md

 ▸ **getChannel**(): `Promise`<[`Channel`](Library_Exports.Channel)\>

-Fetches the channel associated with this category.
+Fetches the channel associated with this category from the API.

 #### Returns